nasa/openmct/docs/src/guide/index.md

 ## Telemetry

-Telemetry series data in Open MCT Web is represented by a common interface, and packaged in a consistent manner to facilitate passing telemetry updates around multiple visualizations.
+Telemetry series data in Open MCT is represented by a common interface, and packaged in a consistent manner to facilitate passing telemetry updates around multiple visualizations.